-School band and choir is an option for students in grade 4-8.
+School band is an option for students in grade 4-8.
+Choir is offered to grades 5-8.
 All students who belong to band and choir must follow the extracurricular activities participation policy in the Parent/Guardian & Student Handbook.

 10.09 CONCUSSIONS AND HEAD INJURIES